 Shot of the plunger being pushed to inject 1-2 mL of 1% lidocaine into the target area.

 Next, with the right hand, insert the needle knife into the Lidocaine site, aligning it parallel to muscle and ligament fibers to prevent cutting them [1-TXT].
-Perform a longitudinal incision, pateral stripping, and release the adhesion [2].
+Perform a longitudinal incision, stripping, and release the adhesion [2].
 Remove the knife needle upon feeling a sense of looseness under the knife [3].

 Shot of the needle knife being inserted near the injection site.
 TXT: Avoid touching blood vessels and nerves

-SCREEN: Longitudinal incision being performed followed by pateral stripping, and release the adhesion.
+SCREEN: Longitudinal incision being performed followed by stripping, and release the adhesion.

 Shot of knife needle being removed.